 3D printing has changed the dental industry indefinitely.
 Innovation by companies like Align Technologies has certainly set a precedent for clear aligner therapy.
-In fact, this system is still used by major aligner companies, including Invisalign®, ClearCorrect®, and most recently, the Smile Direct Club®.
+In fact, 3D-printed aligners are still used by major aligner companies, including Invisalign®, ClearCorrect®, and most recently, the Smile Direct Club®.

 As dentists, you already know there are limitations to 3D-printed aligners.
 Let’s take a closer look at some of these drawbacks and explore alternative solutions that can help your patients achieve and maintain straighter, healthier smiles.